SCR-720: Testing the system

-Western Electric was given the contract to deliver five more units with all haste, under the name AI-10, for "Airborne Interception, 10 cm".
+Western Electric was given the contract to deliver five more units with all haste, under the name AI-10, for "Aircraft Interception, 10 cm".
 One of these would be kept by Western Electric, another by Bell Telephone, one would replace the original lash-up in the B-18, another sent to the National Research Council (NRC) in Canada, and the final one sent to the UK.
 Originally the UK copy was to be installed in either a Douglas A-20 Havoc or the RAF version known as the Boston, but neither of these aircraft were available.
 Instead, the Canadian NRC supplied a Boeing 247 airliner, and after a test fit to ensure the radar could be mounted properly, the aircraft was disassembled and shipped to the UK.
 It arrived at RAF Ford and was re-assembled on 14 August and given the UK registration DZ203.
 The set was widely tested, to everyone's satisfaction.

 AI-10 was similar in performance to the AIS systems of the same vintage, but Bowen found no strong desire on the part of the RAF to buy the device.
-This has been attributed to a number of factors including overwork by the AMRE team fitting their own equipment and lacking time to test AI-10, as well as hinting of not invented here syndrome.
+This has been attributed to a number of factors including overwork by the AMRE team fitting their own equipment and lacking time to test AI-10, as well as hinting of "not invented here" syndrome.
 However, two technical issues appear to be the main reasons offered in other sources.
 One was that the system did not display range directly on the pilot's display, and had to be switched to a separate display mode that was described as essentially useless.
 Moreover, in spite of having been designed to fit in the Beaufighter, the set that emerged was too large and far too power hungry for that aircraft.